LighghtEeloo/flow.er/README.md

 │   ├── flow_cli          -- (not implemented) a cli fallback
 │   ├── flow_iced         -- (deprecated) trying `iced`
 │   ├── flow_yew        * -- a `yew` GUI implementation
-│   └── flow_yew_legacy   -- (deprecated) an old implementation without using other libs
 ├── flow_vessel         * -- the "flow_core" part, with all the non-UI logic
 └── src                   -- (not implemented) the skeleton of this package
 ```